Tensor Neural Network and Its Numerical Integration: Tensor neural network

-\revise{Although there is no general result to give the relationship between the hyperparameter $p$ and error bounds, there are still some estimations of traditional methods that can be used.
-For example, the sparse grid method and hyperbolic cross approximation method have become widely-used approximation tools for high-dimensional problems \cite{ShenYu1,ShenYu2}.
-These two methods also assume that the approximation function has the form (\ref{def_TNN}) after replacing each $\phi_{i,j}(x_i;\theta_i)$ by fixed basis functions.
-Considering a more restrictive smoothness, \cite{GriebelHamaekers,GriebelKnapek,Knapek} show that if the target function is in mixed smoothness space $H_{\rm mix}^{t,\ell}(\Omega)$, there is an approximation space of $p$ basis functions has a dimension independent approximation rate $\mathcal O(p^{s-\ell-t})$ under $H^s(\Omega)$-norm.
-Our approach, to some extent, adaptively selects $p$ basis functions by optimization process and can analogously derive $p\sim\mathcal O(\varepsilon^{-(s-\ell-t)})$ given tolerance $\varepsilon$ in the best case with a large enough TNN structure.
-The explicit upper bound of $p$ for the given tolerance and comprehensive comparison of TNN and traditional methods in approximation efficiency will be studied in our future work.}
+Although there is no general result to give the relationship between the hyperparameter $p$ and error bounds, there are still some estimations of traditional methods that can be used.} For example, the sparse grid method and hyperbolic cross approximation method have become widely-used numerical tools for high-dimensional problems \cite{ShenYu1,ShenYu2}. \revise{These two methods also assume that the approximation function has the similar tensor-product form, while each one dimensional function is defined on the linear space with fixed basis. } The conclusions about the cardinal of subspaces for sparse grid method and hyperbolic cross approximation method can be extended to the analysis of the hyperparameter $p$ of TNN.

+For clarity, we focus on the periodic setting with $I^d=I\times I\times\cdots\times I=[0,2\pi]^d$ and the approximations property of TNN to the functions in the linear space which is defined with Fourier basis.
+Note that similar approximation results of TNN can be extended to the non-periodic functions.